 A university chief information security officer (CISO) needs to integrate overlapping regulations into their information security governance framework.
 If they don’t do this, competing project priorities can negatively impact compliance program effectiveness across the entire campus.

-This article is the third in a four-part series exploring common information security governance mistakes at higher education institutions and how to avoid them.
+This article is the third in a three-part series exploring common information security governance mistakes at higher education institutions and how to avoid them.
 Other series topics include:

 Avoid approaching each new security requirement as a separate project

 Technology staff and researchers often find new cybersecurity mandates daunting.
 To help them meet new regulatory and contractual obligations to protect data, many higher education institutions create cross-functional project teams to implement the required security processes.

 For example, many universities established a project team to safeguard credit card information based on the Payment Card Industry Data Security Standards (PCI-DSS), another to protect healthcare records based on HIPAA and HITECH, and yet another to secure sensitive research data by implementing NIST 800-171.